 Health & Environmental Impact of PM10

 The major environmental impacts of PM10 pollution are visibility reduction and deposition.
-High levels of PM10 causes visible air pollution affecting the aesthetics of the surrounding environment.
-The settling of the air-borne PM10 on plants, soil, and water ecosystems have harmful effects on them.
+Whereas, high levels of PM10 cause visible air pollution affecting the aesthetics of the surrounding environment.
+Additionally, the settling of the air-borne PM10 on plants, soil, and water ecosystems has harmful effects on them.
 The metal and organic compounds reduce plant growth and yield while the deposition of PM into water bodies affects its quality and clarity.

-Atmospheric particles affect the heating and the cooling of the atmosphere.
+Atmospheric particles also affect the heating and cooling of the atmosphere.
 Some components of PM such as black carbon promote climate warming while some components such as sulfates and nitrates have cooling properties.

 Possible corrective measures